CNFloss/markdown_pseudocode/geometry/2d/space/physics/rotation_thrust.md

         // Check for termination conditions (reached the target with zero speed and angle) If (distance_to_target <= 20 and abs(current_horizontal_speed) <= 0.1 and abs(current_vertical_speed) <= 0.1):
             Break

+    // Ensure that the final rotation is exactly zero current_rotation = 0

     Return path